Little Murders

 Little Murders is a 1971 American black comedy film directed by Alan Arkin, in his feature film directorial debut, and starring Elliott Gould and Marcia Rodd.
-Based on the stage play of the same name by Jules Feiffer, it is the story of a woman, Patsy (Rodd), who brings home her boyfriend, Alfred (Gould), to meet her severely dysfunctional family amidst a series of random shootings, garbage strikes and electrical outages ravaging their New York City neighborhood.
+Based on the stage play of the same name by Jules Feiffer, it is the story of a woman, Patsy Newquist (Rodd), who brings home her boyfriend, Alfred Chamberlain (Gould), to meet her severely dysfunctional family amidst a series of random shootings, garbage strikes and electrical outages ravaging their New York City neighborhood.

 Plot

 Patsy Newquist is a 27-year-old interior designer who lives in a New York City that is rife with street crime, noise, obscene phone calls, power blackouts and unsolved homicides.
 When she sees a defenseless man being attacked by street thugs, she intervenes, but is surprised when the passive victim doesn't even bother to thank her.
-She ends up attracted to the man, Alfred Chamberlain, a photographer, but finds that he is emotionally vacant, barely able to feel pain or pleasure.
+She ends up attracted to the man, Alfred Chamberlain, a photographer of excrement, but finds that he is emotionally vacant, barely able to feel pain or pleasure.
 He permits muggers to beat him up until they get tired and go away.

 Patsy is accustomed to "molding" men.
 Alfred is different.
-When she brings him home to meet her parents and brother, he is almost non-verbal, except to tell her that he doesn't care for families.
+When she brings him home to meet her parents Carol and Marjorie and her brother Kenny, he is almost non-verbal, except to tell her that he doesn't care for families.
 He learns that Patsy had another brother who was murdered for no known reason.
-Patsy's eccentric family is surprised when she announces their intention to wed, then amazed when their marriage ceremony conducted by the existential Rev. Dupas turns into a free-for-all.
+Patsy's eccentric family is surprised when she announces their intention to wed, then amazed when their marriage ceremony conducted by the existential Rev. Henry Dupas turns into a mass fight.
 Determined to discover why her new husband is the way he is, Patsy sends Alfred to Chicago to visit his parents, who he left at 17 years of age, with a questionnaire about his childhood.
 He records the interview with his parents, in which they deny memory of his childhood.

 Alfred ultimately agrees to try to become Patsy's kind of man, the kind willing to "fight back," professes he is able to feel emotions again, and that his first feeling is worship for Patsy.
 The instant that happens, a sniper's bullet kills Patsy, again for no apparent reason.
 A blood-splattered Alfred goes to her parents' apartment, New Yorkers barely noticing his state.
-He descends into a silent stupor, Patsy's father even having to feed him.
+He descends into a silent stupor, Carol even having to feed him.
 A ranting, disturbed police detective, Lt.
 Miles Practice, drops by, almost unable to function due to the number of unsolved murders in the city.
-After he leaves, Alfred goes for a walk in the park.
+After he leaves, Alfred goes for a walk in the park, where he starts to take photographs of a statue and some kids.
 He returns with a rifle, which he doesn't know how to load.
-Patsy's father shows him how.
-Then the two of them, along with Patsy's brother, take turns shooting people down on the street.
+Carol shows him how.
+Then the two of them, along with Kenny, take turns shooting people down on the street.
 Upon believing Alfred to have shot Lt.
-Practice, their mood brightens, and all three men giddily join Patsy's mother, who appears horrified, for dinner at the table.
+Practice, their mood brightens, and all three men giddily join Marjorie for dinner at the table.